Family Food on the Table

 All around, it’s a much healthier version of cupcakes.
 And you better believe I popped a couple myself!

 Oh, and they are vegan-friendly as well.
-Just use soy milk and vegan chocolate chips.
-(M used to have a milk allergy – outgrown now! – so we’ve made lots of vegan treats.)
+Just use soy milk and vegan chocolate chips if needed.

 Healthy double chocolate mini cupcakes baked in a mini muffin tin